Improving students' trust and transparency in apartment hunting

 Feature 3: Unit Description

-The amount of different filters (e.g. price, units) was overwhelming and required a lot of clicks, so I decided to simplify it to a filter based off of rooms.
-Also, to combat the text-heaviness of the description, I added icons and smaller sections to establish hierarchy.
+The amount of different filters required a lot of clicks, so I decided to simplify it to a filter based off of rooms.
+To combat the text-heaviness, I added icons and smaller sections to establish hierarchy.

 Feature 4: Lease Information